 When a tooth has become broken or weakened, it may require a dental crown to protect it from further damage.
 A cracked or chipped tooth may use a dental crown to cover it, and a tooth that has recently undergone a root canal may require a crown.
 This is due to the weakening of the tooth afterwards, which can make it easier to chip, crack, or split.
 Crowns are made out of porcelain materials, which are strong, beautiful, and natural looking.
 This can help cosmetically maintain a person's natural smile.

 Using the surrounding teeth, dental bridges stretch across areas of missing teeth and support false teeth in-between.
 False teeth, called pontics, are bonded to dental crowns on each side, and the teeth on each side support the structure, thus "bridging the gap."
 Missing teeth can be unsightly and result in the shifting and changing of the patient's existing teeth in their smile.
 By placing a dental bridge, it will not only fill the gap left behind from tooth loss, but also maintain the chewing efficiency that they once enjoyed.
 Also made of porcelain, these restorations are strong and natural looking.

-Dr. Billingsley offers dental bridges and dental crowns, along with many other restorations that are used in general and cosmetic dentistry to improve and enhance patient smiles.
+Dr. Olivia Hart offers dental bridges and dental crowns, along with many other restorations that are used in general and cosmetic dentistry to improve and enhance patient smiles.
 Learning more about these restorations can help you better decide which ones you are interested in having placed to make positive changes to your smile.
 Call her practice today for a consultation appointment and find out if bridges, crowns, and other restorative options are best for you.